Unified dynamical system formulations for $f(R,\phi,X)$ gravity with applications to nonminimal derivative coupling and $R^2$-Higgs inflation: Application: Higgs- inflationary model

 \section{Application: Higgs-$R^2$ inflationary model}

-As an application of the second dynamical system formulation presented in Sec.\ref{Sec: DS_2}, let us apply the formulation to investigate the solution space of the $R^2$-Higgs model of inflation \cite{He:2018gyf}.
+As an application of the second dynamical system formulation presented in Sec.\ref{Sec: DS_2}, let us apply the formulation to investigate the solution space of the $R^2$-Higgs model of inflation \cite{He:2018gyf}\footnote{The possibility of an $R^2$-Higgs inflation was also explored earlier in \cite{Salvio:2015kka}.}.
 The model is given by the Jordan frame action

 This is essentially a two scalar field inflationary model, with the nonminimally coupled Higgs field $\phi$ arising explicitly in the Lagrangian, whereas the $R^2$ term giving rise to an effective scalaron field that can be made apparent by transforming to the Einstein frame description.
 The analysis in the original paper \cite{He:2018gyf} was performed in the Einstein frame.
 In this work, however, we stick to the Jordan frame.